For the Purrbabies

 The correct dosage of Cytopoint for your pup varies by the size of your dog.
 Larger dogs will need a larger dose, while smaller dogs need less.
 Consult with your veterinarian on what the correct dosage is for your pup.

 Once your pup receives their Cytopoint treatment, the itch usually goes away in a few days.
 The duration of your dog’s relief varies, but the effects usually last anywhere from 4 to 8 weeks.
-After that time, your vet will readminister the injection.
+After that time, your vet will reinject the injection.
 Dr. Alleyne notes, “When first getting the Cytopoint injection, it is recommended an additional injection is repeated at least within 4 weeks if it seems effective.
 After this, then injection may be able to occur a little less frequently depending on when they start showing allergy symptoms.”

-Unfortunately, allergies are typically a lifelong condition, so your dog will likely need to take these injections for the rest of their life provided they continue helping your pup.
+Unfortunately, allergies are typically a lifelong condition, so your dog will likely need to take these injections for the rest of their life, provided they continue helping your pup.
 Many dogs experience only seasonal allergies and need injections only during a certain time of year.
 Other dogs may require more consistent treatments.

 There are very few reported side effects of Cytopoint injections, but some have been reported.
 Typically, these side effects are mild and go away on their own.